kimmicah/kimmicah.github.io/essays/html-is-actually-fun.md

 To top it all off, I was actually planning on building and designing websites in the future, so I am very fortunate that HTML is quite enjoyable.

 ## Why Semantic UI?
 A little after I started learning HTML, I was introduced to a UI Framework called Semantic UI.
+Semantic UI is a framework that consists of various user-interface commands.
+At first, using Semantic UI over raw HTML seemed

 ## Oh, That's Why